nginyc/addressbook-level3/doc/DeveloperGuide.md

 3. AddressBook prompts for new name of tag
 4. User specifies new name of tag
 5. AddressBook verifies that new name of tag is valid
+6. AddressBook prompts for confirmation
+7. User specifies confirmation
-6. AddressBook renames tag in all contact details
+8. AddressBook renames tag in all contact details
 <br>
 Use case ends.